Be the first to get awesome articles like this

 If you’re looking to use your Google Knowledge Graph to its full potential, try and—

 - Naturally facilitate Google reviews. // This topic is delicate, because Google is smart enough to tell if your reviews are legit.
-Don’t ask a friend to write a phoney review.
+Don’t ask a friend to write a phony review.
 Search engines want people to naturally rate you and will weeds out spammers.
 If bots miss the fake enthusiasm, searchers sure won’t.
 You’re not fooling anyone.

 BIG IDEA: Offer customers a small incentive.
 Consider posting a “Tell us what you think by leaving us a Google review” sign in your shop or creating the same messaging on your website.
 Instruct them to search your business, click “Write a review” at the bottom of your Knowledge Graph and leave some genuine feedback for a special discount.